kyma-project/test-infra/templates/README.md

 ### Component templates

 A template receives two objects as input:
-- `Values` which contains all the values specified under `values` in the configuration file.
+- `Values` which contains all the values specified under `values` in the `config.yaml` file.
-- `Global` which contains values specified under `global` in the configuration file.
+- `Global` which contains values specified under `global` in the `config.yaml` file.

 There are two templates that contain the default configuration for the Prow component jobs, `component.yaml` and `generic-component.yaml`.
-The recommended template is `generic-component.yaml` that is the new version of the `component.yaml` template that uses a generic bootstrap to build components, instead of various buildpacks.
+The recommended template is `generic-component.yaml` that is the new version of the `component.yaml` template and uses a generic bootstrap to build components, instead of various buildpacks.

 See the description of values used by both component templates: